darkreactions/ESCALATE/data_model/README.md

 1. **Action**: actual activity to be performed (by actor/person/systemtool/organization); associated with actionunits, parameters and/or calculations
 2. **ActionDef**: specification of an action
-3. **ActionSequence**: container of specified actions and associated action paths
-4. **ActionSequenceType**: desctiption of ActionSequence
 5. **ActionUnit**: measurement of action performed; contains a source and optionally a destination that the action is performed on
 6. **Actor**: object that act on, or with any of the entities
 7. **BaseBomMaterial**: instance of BillOfMaterials that associate inventories, vessels, and materials